Year 5

 Year 5 is an educational year group in schools in many countries including England, Wales, Australia and New Zealand.
-It is usually the fifth year of compulsory education and incorporates students aged between nine and eleven however some children who are in Year 5 can be considered as grade 3 in some countries, but if the child was born after 2 September and grade 3, they will be replaced as Year 4.
+It is usually the fifth year of compulsory education and incorporates students aged between nine and eleven.

 Australia

 In Australia, Year 5 is usually the sixth year of compulsory education.
 Although there are slight variations between the states, most children in Year 5 are aged between ten and eleven.

 New Zealand

 In New Zealand, Year 5 is the fifth year of compulsory education.
 Children are aged nine or ten in this year group.